Last verified: 17 days ago

 - Not safe during pregnancy; may stimulate uterine contractions

-- No papers were provided to verify any specific clinical claims made by supplement brands
+- No papers were provided to verify any specific clinical claims — evidence base here is general knowledge only

 Products Containing Vitex Berry